-This is an interview done by ZuuOnline for Christopher Tan, CEO of Providend, in conjunction with Providend’s 17th’s anniversary.
+This is an interview done by ZuuOnline for Christopher Tan, CEO of Providend.

-In its 17 years of operations, Providend has proven itself to be a trusted specialist in retirement planning with a unique fee-only proposition that ensures the best advice and the most transparent fees for its clients.
+In its near two-decade of operations, Providend has proven itself to be a trusted specialist in retirement planning with a unique fee-only proposition that ensures the best advice and the most transparent fees for its clients.

 “People are always talking about whether robots will take over the world, whether human advisers will survive,” Tan said candidly.
 “My take is that, if we are not human in our advisory process, we will be rolled over by robots.
 If as an adviser, I am just pushing products, robots can do a better job.
 If as an adviser I am just doing analysis, robots can do a much better job.”